ryanmcnz/restruct.js/README.md

     var arr = new Uint8Array(1);
     struct.pack({...}, arr);

+### Simple Packing

+The `struct.pack` function can also be used when only a few values have been defined.
+Any undefined values are simply filled with 0's (quite handy for debugging).
+For example:

+    testStruct = restruct.
+        int8lu("id").
+	    string("val1",13).
+	    string("val2",13);

+    testStruct.pack({val1: "Kittens"});

+This would fill 'id' and 'val2' with 0's and populate 'val1' with "Kittens", resulting in:

+    [ 0, 75, 105, 116, 116, 101, 110, 115, 0, 0, 0, 0, 0 ]

 ## Size

 The size of the structure can be obtained via `struct.size`, e.g.: